NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/examples.rst

 .. only:: quoFEM_app

 	The following are a few examples showing the usage of quoFEM.
-Video companions showing these examples are also provided for select problems.
-The files for the examples are available in github.
+Video companions showing these examples are also provided for selected problems.
+The files for the examples are available on Github.

-   **FEM** Engines
+   Exploring **FEM** Engines

    .. toctree-filt::
       :maxdepth: 1